happner/happner/docs/modules.md

 ### Mesh Awareness (with $happn)

 Service injection is used to provide mesh awareness into modules.
 By declaring `$happn` in the arguments to a mesh visible function the mesh can be used by that function.
-This injection methodology was selected to minimize the effort footprint necessary to extend an existing codebase for use in the mesh.
+This injection methodology was selected to minimize the code footprint necessary to extend an existing codebase for use in the mesh.

 ##### The `$happn` service contains: